Learn About Adult Soft Tissue Sarcoma

 • Sometimes, just a small amount of tissue needs to be removed.
 Other times, a wider area of tissue must be removed.

-• With advanced cancers that form in an arm or leg, surgery may be followed by radiation or chemotherapy.
+• With advanced cancers that form in an arm or leg, surgery may be followed by radiation therapy or chemotherapy.
 Rarely, the limb may need to be amputated.

 • Used before surgery to help shrink the tumor to make it easier to remove the cancer